Governance advocates see crowd-sourcing as way to fix Internet ills

 NETmundial aims to promote solutions developed by existing technical bodies, international, government-led groups and national regulators, while seeking to include these bodies in their own broad-tent approach to Internet governance.

-It aims to share ideas with organizations around the world, especially in developing nations, where Internet expertise remains scarce.
+It aims to share ideas with organisations around the world, especially in developing nations, where Internet expertise remains scarce.

 "The issue list is long: Many solutions exist and sometimes, where there are no solutions, NETmundial will coalesce to help create solutions from the bottom up," said Chehade of plans to encourage greater public and private involvement in the issues.